Sarcoidosis: Gastrointestinal and genitourinary

-Symptomatic gastrointestinal (GI) involvement occurs in less than 1% of cases (if one excludes the liver), and most commonly the stomach is affected, although the small or large intestine may also be affected in a small portion of cases.
+Symptomatic gastrointestinal (GI) involvement occurs in less than 1% of cases (excluding the liver), and most commonly, the stomach is affected.
+The small or large intestine may also be affected in a small portion of cases.
 Studies at autopsy have revealed GI involvement in less than 10% of people.
-These cases would likely mimic Crohn's disease, which is a more commonly intestine-affecting granulomatous disease.
+These cases would likely mimic Crohn's disease, which is a granulomatous disease that affects the intestines more often than sarcoidosis.
 About 1–3% of people have evidence of pancreatic involvement at autopsy.

 Around 70% of people have granulomas in their livers, although only in about 20–30% of cases, liver function test anomalies reflecting this fact are seen.
 About 5–15% of patients exhibit hepatomegaly.
 Only 5–30% of cases of liver involvement are symptomatic.
 Usually, these changes reflect a cholestatic pattern and include raised levels of alkaline phosphatase (which is the most common liver function test anomaly seen in those with sarcoidosis), while bilirubin and aminotransferases are only mildly elevated.
 Jaundice is rare.

-Symptomatic kidney involvement occurs in just 0.7% of cases, although evidence of kidney involvement at autopsy has been reported in up to 22% of people and occurs exclusively in cases of chronic disease.
+Symptomatic kidney involvement occurs in just 0.7% of cases.
+Evidence of kidney involvement at autopsy has been reported in up to 22% of people and occurs exclusively in cases of chronic disease.
 Symptomatic kidney involvement is usually nephrocalcinosis, although granulomatous interstitial nephritis that presents with reduced creatinine clearance and little proteinuria is a close second.

 Less commonly, the epididymis, testicles, prostate, ovaries, fallopian tubes, uterus, or the vulva may be affected, the latter may cause vulva itchiness.
 Testicular involvement has been reported in about 5% of people at autopsy.
 In males, sarcoidosis may lead to infertility.

 Blood

 Abnormal blood tests are frequent, accounting for over 50% of cases, but are not diagnostic.
 Lymphopenia is the most common blood anomaly in sarcoidosis.
 Anemia occurs in about 20% of people with sarcoidosis.
 Leukopenia is less common and occurs in even fewer cases but is rarely severe.
 Thrombocytopenia and hemolytic anemia are fairly rare.
 In the absence of splenomegaly, leukopenia may reflect bone marrow involvement, but the most common mechanism is a redistribution of blood T cells to sites of disease.
 Other nonspecific findings include monocytosis, occurring in the majority of sarcoidosis cases, increased hepatic enzymes or alkaline phosphatase.
 People with sarcoidosis often have immunologic anomalies like allergies to test antigens such as Candida or purified protein derivative.
 Polyclonal hypergammaglobulinemia is also a fairly common immunologic anomaly seen in sarcoidosis.

-Lymphadenopathy (swollen glands) is common in sarcoidosis and occurs in 15% of cases.
+Lymphadenopathy (swollen glands) is common in sarcoidosis; it occurs in 15% of cases.
 Intrathoracic nodes are enlarged in 75 to 90% of all people; usually this involves the hilar nodes, but the paratracheal nodes are commonly involved.
 Peripheral lymphadenopathy is very common, particularly involving the cervical (the most common head and neck manifestation of the disease), axillary, epitrochlear, and inguinal nodes.
 Approximately 75% of cases show microscopic involvement of the spleen, although only in about 5–10% of cases does splenomegaly appear.